oils-for-unix/oils/doc/oil-manual.md

 #### Runtime Options

-- `simple-word-eval`
+- `simple-word-eval`.
+Word evaluation consists of one stage rather than three:
+  - No word splitting or empty elision.
+(In other words, arity isn't data-dependent.)
+  - Static globbing, but no dynamic globbing.
+(In other words, data isn't re-parsed as code.)
-  - Meant to be implemented by other shells
+  - This option is intended to be implemented by other shells.

 TODO: copy examples from spec tests

 ```
 echo $dir/*.py
 ```

+- `more_errexit`.
+A error in a command sub can cause the **parent shell** to exit fatally.
+Also see `inherit_errexit` and `strict_errexit`.

 #### Strict Options